ryumingi/ryumingi.github.io/_posts/2023-10-01-flights-carbon-footprint.md

 ---
 layout: post
-title: "My flights in 2022 and the carbon footprint"
+title: "The Carbon Footprint of My Flights in 2022"
 categories: Travel
 ---